 A caveat: this is not a teaching or an observation about what Jesus it purported to have said.
 There are no Greek tenses to parse.
 It’s a question that I don’t know the answer to, and I’m glad for you to tell me what you think…

 We spent last weekend in Charleston for a swim meet.
 I can never figure it out, but we have to be at the pool at 6:30 in the morning, and we stay until 8:30 or 9:00 at night.
-There’s plenty of free time between morning and night, but after three days, the time weighs heavy.
+All for about a minute of action. it’s almost a vacation: there’s plenty of free time between morning and night for visiting and eating out, but after three days, the time weighs heavy.

 I wait in line and keep moving my wrist band from one hand to the other to remind myself of grace and mercy, and some guy trips in with a cigarette dangling from his lips.
-He falls straight into me – I’m pretty sure he’s downed at least a bottle of Boone’s Farm Strawberry – and thene steps in front of the line.
-C’mon.
-It’s Saturday night at the Waffle House, and the place erupts.
+He falls straight into me – I’m pretty sure he’s downed at least a bottle of Boone’s Farm Strawberry – and thee steps in front of the line.
+The place erupts.

 “Hey, man,” he says, his arms raised like guns are pulled.
 “I just need a light for my smoke!”
 As if choreographed for a Van Halen video, the cashier and two cooks reach into their aprons and pull out lighters.
-The guy leans his cigarette into a flame and sucks a deep drag before going to sit in a booth.
-I’m confused.
+The guy leans his cigarette into the flame and sucks a deep drag before going to sit in a booth and I’m confused.

 After about the third drag, a cook yells, “Dude?
-What’re ya doin’?
+Whacha ya doin’?
 You can’t sit, and ya CAN’T SMOKE THAT DAMNED THING IN HERE.”

 The smoker jumps up.
 “Sorry man.
 I forgot it’s take out only.”